 For you to qualify, you must be a post-graduate, be able to work 4 hours minimum, and have a modern computer with a high-speed internet connection.

 Tutor.com is one of the best online tutoring companies looking for teachers to help students with their homework during the day or at night.
 It has more than 40 subjects in its curriculum, including, but not limited to, English, Math, and Science.

 As a tutor, you get an opportunity to interact with students from grades 4 to 12 and college.
 Payments go out on a regular basis and no invoices are required.
 This is a great way to earn extra income.

 Related: 28 Weekly Paid Jobs

 11. Fancy Hands

-One thing I like about this company is that they pay on a weekly basis, every Tuesday to be precise.
-Before getting started, make sure that you have a faster internet connection, a pair of headsets (you can find inexpensive ones on Amazon) and the ability to do web research and speak on the phone.
+One thing I like about this company is that it pays every week on Tuesday.
+Before getting started, make sure you have a faster internet connection, a pair of headsets (you can find inexpensive ones on Amazon), and the ability to do web research and speak on the phone.

 Also, check out this awesome post on the virtual assistant jobs: 15+ legit companies hiring

 Appen Butler Hill has part-time jobs that are perfect for you to work from home at night or in the evening.
 The jobs include social media, transcription, translation, search engine evaluation, and crowdsourcing projects.

 They expect you to be available for a minimum of 5 hours per week M-F. You may have to complete certain assessment tests before getting hired and that may run for weeks.
 So, some commitment is required when hired.